4,564 related texts · 28 related myths · Page 5 of 96

 Devarim Rabbah, a collection of rabbinic teachings on the book of Deuteronomy, opens our eyes to just how deeply Torah can impact us.
 It starts with a verse from Proverbs (4:22): “...

-And in Jewish tradition, the answer might surprise you: it's the Torah.
-Devarim Rabbah, a collection of homilies on the Book of Deuteronomy, offers a powerful idea: God says that i...
+In Jewish tradition, the answer might surprise you: it's the Torah.
+Devarim Rabbah, a collection of homilies on the Book of Deuteronomy, offers a powerful idea: God says that if we...

 In (Deuteronomy 30:12-14), we find the verse, "It is not in the heavens… It is not beyond the sea… Rather, the matter is very near to you, in your mouth and in your heart, that you...